CRUSVEDER/my-second-brain-sync/Google CS professional Certification/5 Assets, Threats, and Vulnerabilities/4 Threats to asset security.md

 There's also "Trike", "VAST" (Visual, Agile, Simple Threat), "STRIDE" (Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, Elevation of Privilege).

-## Feedback

-This topic got a bit derailed into providing end user advice.
-Whilst sure, this is part of cybersecurity, it feels a bit too "entry level" for the 5th course in the cert.